Merzasphor/MWSE/docs/source/lua/type/tes3npcInstance.rst

     The scene graph reference node for this object.

 `script`_ (`tes3script`_)
+    Read-only.
 Quick access to the base NPC's script.

 `skills`_ (`table`_)
     Quick access to the base NPC's skills.